-1. Piedmont is a public utility as defined in Chapter 62 of the North Carolina General Statutes and is subject to the jurisdiction and regulation of the Commission.

-2. Piedmont is engaged primarily in the business of transporting, distributing, and selling natural gas to customers in North Carolina, South Carolina, and Tennessee.

-3. Piedmont has filed with the Commission and submitted to the Public Staff all of the information required by N.C.
-Gen. Stat. § 62-133.4(c) and Commission Rule R1-17(k).
+- Piedmont is a public utility as defined in Chapter 62 of the North Carolina General Statutes and is subject to the jurisdiction and regulation of the Commission. - 2.
+Piedmont is engaged primarily in the business of transporting, distributing, and selling natural gas to customers in North Carolina, South Carolina, and Tennessee. - 3.
+Piedmont has filed with the Commission and submitted to the Public Staff all of the information required by N.C.G.S. § 62-133.4(c) and Commission Rule R1-17(k).

-4. The review period in this proceeding is the 12 months ended May 31, 2021.

-5. The Company properly accounted for its gas costs incurred during the review period.

-6. During the review period, the Company incurred total North Carolina gas costs of \$296,068,509, which was comprised of demand and storage charges of \$140,936,239, commodity gas costs of \$189,219,220, and other gas costs of (\$34,086,950).

-7. On May 31, 2021, the Company had a credit balance of \$2,517,923, owed from the Company to the customers, in its Sales Customers Only Deferred Account and a debit balance of \$2,102,343, owed from the customers to the Company, in its All Customers Deferred Account.

-8. During the review period, Piedmont actively participated in secondary market transactions and credited the All Customers Deferred Account in the amount of \$33,083,898 for the benefit of North Carolina ratepayers.

-9. Piedmont operated a gas cost hedging program on behalf of customers during the review period.
-Piedmont's hedging activities during the review period were reasonable and prudent.

-10. As of May 31, 2021, the balance in the Company's Hedging Deferred Account was a debit balance of \$927,346.
+- 4. The review period in this proceeding is the twelve months ended May 31, 2021. - 5.
+The Company properly accounted for its gas costs incurred during the review period. - 6.
+During the review period, the Company incurred total North Carolina gas costs of \$296,068,509, which was comprised of demand and storage charges of \$140,936,239, commodity gas costs of \$189,219,220, and other gas costs of (\$34,086,950). - 7.
+At May 31, 2021, the Company had a credit balance of \$2,517,923, owed from the Company to the customers, in its Sales Customers Only Deferred Account and a debit balance of \$2,102,343, owed from the customers to the Company, in its All Customers Deferred Account. - 8.
+During the review period, Piedmont actively participated in secondary market transactions and reflected net margins of \$27,911,199 for the benefit of North Carolina ratepayers during the review period in its deferred gas costs accounts. - 9.
+Piedmont operated a gas cost hedging program on behalf of customers during the review period.
+Piedmont's hedging activities during the review period were reasonable and prudent. - 10.
+As of May 31, 2021, the balance in the Company's Hedging Deferred Account was a debit balance of \$927,346. - 11.
+It is appropriate for the Company to include the \$927,346 debit balance in its Hedging Deferred Account in its Sales Customers' Only Deferred

-11. It is appropriate for the Company to transfer the \$927,346 debit balance in its Hedging Deferred Account to its Sales Customers Only Deferred Account.
-The combined balance for the Hedging and Sales Customers Only Deferred Accounts is a net credit balance of \$1,590,577.
+Account.
+The combined balance for the Hedging and Sales Customers' Only Deferred Accounts is a net credit balance of \$1,590,577.

-12. The Company has transportation and storage contracts with interstate and intrastate pipelines which provide for the transportation of gas to the Company's system, and long-term supply contracts with producers, marketers, and other suppliers.

-13. The Company utilized a "best cost" gas purchasing policy during the applicable review period consisting of five main components: price of gas, security of the gas supply, flexibility of the gas supply, gas deliverability, and supplier relations.

-14. The Company's gas purchasing policy and practices during the review period were prudent.

-15. The Company's capacity acquisition planning and arrangements are reasonable and prudent.

-16. The Company's gas costs during the review period were prudently incurred, and the Company should be permitted to recover 100% of such prudently incurred gas costs.

-17. The Company should remove the existing temporaries that were approved in the Company's prior annual review of gas costs proceeding (Docket No. G-9, Sub 771) and should implement the temporary rate decrement and increments proposed by Company witness Tomlinson and agreed to by the Public Staff Panel.

-18. The appropriate interest rate to apply to Piedmont's Deferred Gas Cost Accounts during the review period is 6.66%.
+- 12. The Company has transportation and storage contracts with interstate pipelines, which provide for the transportation of gas to the Company's system, and long-term supply contracts with producers, marketers, and other suppliers. - 13.
+The Company utilized a "best cost" gas purchasing policy during the applicable review period consisting of five main components: price of gas, security of the gas supply, flexibility of the gas supply, gas deliverability, and supplier relations. - 14.
+The Company's gas purchasing policy and practices during the review period were prudent. - 15.
+The Company's capacity acquisition planning and arrangements are reasonable and prudent. - 16.
+The Company's gas costs during the review period were prudently incurred, and the Company should be permitted to recover 100 percent of such prudently incurred gas costs. - 17.
+The Company should implement the temporary rate decrement and increments proposed by Company witness Tomlinson and agreed to by the Public Staff Panel. - 18.
+The appropriate interest rate to apply to Piedmont's Deferred Gas Cost Accounts during the review period is 6.66%.